awsdocs/aws-systems-manager-user-guide/doc_source/run-command-version.md

 **To run commands using the Tools for PowerShell**

-1. Install and configure the AWS CLI, if you have not already\.
+1. Install and configure the AWS Tools for PowerShell, if you have not already\.

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.